guyslook/mg/src/pages/our-personal-approach.md

       214.882C458.788 224.599 449.287 233.759 441.516 240.518C437.639 243.89
       434.21 246.649 431.753 248.563Z" stroke="#333333" stroke-width="4"></path>
       </svg>
     type: text
+  - dark: true
+    paragraph: >-
+      ## Best tools for the job

+      We're not tied down to one way fits all, we will provide you with the tools that fit your needs and we'll make sure you're fully trained to be able to use them.
+    type: text
   - paragraph: >-
       ## Always on hand